 If you want a souvenir of your time in Mdina, stop by one of the souvenir shops to pick up the usual items like magnets and postcards.
-For something more special and unique, consider picking up some glass items.
+For something more unique, consider buying some handcrafted glass items.

 Have we missed anything about Mdina Malta?
 Tell us about it in the comments below!

 1) Only a three hour flight from Berlin, Malta’s a great weekend escape for locals tired of that infamous German weather and are in dire need of sunshine.
 With easyJet and Ryanair offering discounted flights, it’s also budget friendly.

 2) Malta uses the Euro, so there’s no need to worry about currency conversion.
 Most hotels, restaurants, and shops will accept European bank and international credit cards.

 3) There are a few transit options from the airport to reach wherever you’re staying on the island:

 - Bus: For about €1,50, you can take one of several buses leaving the airport.
 Expect on average, about a one hour transit time to Valletta and up two hours to reach St. Julian during high traffic conditions.
 The X4 bus is the fastest and should ideally have you in Valletta within 20 minutes.